jessedoyle/coffee-script-source/README.md

 For future reference, when a new CoffeeScript version is released:

-1. Create a new branch on this repo, then checout the created branch.
+1. Create a new branch on this repo, then checkout the created branch.
 2. From the repo's root directory execute: `bin/build-coffee-script 1.x.x`.
 3. Commit and merge as usual.
 Don't forget to add the correct release tags (eg. `v1.10.0`).